040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 git clone https://github.com/npalm/tf-aws-gitlab-runner.git
 cd tf-aws-gitlab-runner/example
 ```
 The example directory contains the example as described above, only the properties for your newly registered runner in GitLab needs to be configured.
-Please register a runner in GitLab (see docker command above).
-And update the `terraform.tfvars` file.
+Please register a runner in GitLab (see docker command above) and update the `terraform.tfvars` file.
 That is all, now execute the Terraform code.
 ```
 # genere SSH key pair
 ./init.sh